The Amazing Adventures of…

 The programmes and activities are facilitated by trained staff and young adult volunteers and include a reflective component aimed at helping campers discover, understand and generalise their learning.

-Just Footprints Foundation believes in providing equal employment opportunity and does not discriminate against its employees, volunteers or applicants because of race, colour, religion, sex, disability, national origin, age, marital status, sexual preference or orientation, medical condition, or any other legally protected class or status.
+Just Footprints Foundation believes in providing equal employment opportunity and does not discriminate against its employees, Camp Crew Members or applicants because of race, colour, religion, sex, disability, national origin, age, marital status, sexual preference or orientation, medical condition, or any other legally protected class or status.